DoHyeonYoo/TOPAS_MRCP/README.md

    Read the phantom data

    A total of 3 files are required in the phantom folder such as *.ele, *node, and *material files.

+   You need to rename the file to MRCP.ele and MRCP.node

 2. MRCPBinnedScorer.cc